BillStorms/ToDoList/README.md

 # ToDoList
-I'll be creating a todo list using MVC
+I needed to get back to using MVC so I've created a todo list to stretch my legs a little.